Azure/azure-quickstart-templates/rhel-3tier-iaas/README.md

 ##Prerequisites

 - Azure Subscription with specified payment method (Red Hat Enterprise Linux is a market place product and requires payment method to be specified in Azure Subscription
--	User account with admin or contributor access to the given azure subscription

 ##Deployment Steps